tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### prepend

-This api allows to add more commands to running sequence.
+This api allows adding more commands to running sequence.
 These commands will be prepended to all pending commands of sequence.

 Prepend
 :   @@snip [sequencer-embedded-server.http](../../../../../tools/sequencer/sequencer-embedded-server.http) { #prepend }